"دریاۓ جہلم کا شہر | City of the Jhelum River"

 When to avoid:

-The worst time to travel to Jhelum, [object Object] on a holiday is during the monsoon season, which typically occurs from July to September.
+The worst time to travel to Jhelum, Pakistan on a holiday is during the monsoon season, which typically occurs from July to September.
 Heavy rainfall during this time can lead to flooding, making transportation difficult and disrupting travel plans.
 The region's infrastructure may also be impacted, causing delays and inconvenience for tourists.
 It is advisable to plan your trip to Jhelum during the dry season from October to March for a more pleasant and hassle-free travel experience.

 Winter Season (Dec-Feb)